Strvm/meta-ai-api/README.md

 - **Prompt AI**: Send a message to the AI and get a response from Llama 3.
 - **Get Up To Date Information**: Get the latest information from the AI thanks to its connection to the internet.
 - **Get Sources**: Get the sources of the information provided by the AI.
+- **Streaming**: Stream the AI's response in real-time or get the final response.

 ## Usage
 **Download**: